Skip to content

 Political philosophy: discusses not only justice and democracy but derives AI-specific political propositions: P19 (AI’s political power), P20 (algorithmic transparency), P21 (protection of the cognitive ecosystem): these are not appendices to traditional political philosophy but necessary extensions for political thinking in the AI age.

 These are not patches on existing disciplines.
-They form an integrated framework built from the existential conditions of the AI age, constructed through axiomatic method.
-The distinctive value of Luciditao lies in this: it does not treat AI as an application problem for philosophy, but treats the existence of AI as an occasion to rethink all philosophical questions.
+They form an integrated framework built from the existential conditions of the AI age, constructed through axiomatic method, spanning from personal affects and practice, through social politics and institutions, to civilizational evolution and cosmic silence.
+The distinctive value of Luciditao lies in this: it treats the existence of AI as an occasion to re-examine metaphysics, ethics, practice, and political philosophy, rather than merely an application problem for philosophy.

 Luciditao is a discipline: a body of knowledge, a method, a tradition of inquiry.
 But knowledge alone does not change anything.
 When someone moves from studying Luciditao to living by its principles, when the framework ceases to be an object of study and becomes a basis for action, judgment, and public commitment, a different word is needed.